ravinandan25/newsgrid/README.md

 # newsgrid
-its simple wesite using HTML and CSS (sample)
+Its simple wesite using HTML and CSS (sample)